clusteramaryllis/blogtoc/README.md

 http://clusteramaryllis.github.io/blogtoc/

 ## Compatibility ##
-The Javascript Files are being tested in the latest versions of Chrome, Firefox, and IE6+
+The Javascript Files are being tested in the latest versions of Chrome, Firefox, and IE6+ (Partial)

 ## License ##
 http://www.apache.org/licenses/LICENSE-2.0